What happens because of what’s happening?

 Why a subscription?

-The annual email of forecasts and implications, which have been covered by other press publications for the last few years, is free and widely available for sign-up.
-I will also send an occasional email to all subscribers.
-However, the monthly/paid tier is intended for founders I work with and a smaller private opt-in audience (so I can take a bit more risk, and know who my audience is, and hopefully escape the indexing and AI training bots).
-As a subscriber, you’ll get a monthly list of forecasts, implications, and i’ll also include start-ups and shifts I am seeing within each.
-These subscriptions will help cover the cost of an editor and provide a full-fledged experience participating in the creator economy.
-Any excess revenue beyond associated expenses will be part of my annual gift to the Cooper-Hewitt National Design Museum, where I sit on the board, or other non-profit orgs I support.
+The monthly email has tens of thousands of readers and generates quite a bit of discussion and feedback.
+However, there is a private section at the end of each edition intended for founders I work with and (as a paid tier) a smaller private opt-in audience (so I can take a bit more risk, and know who my audience is, and hopefully escape search indexing and AI training bots).
+As a subscriber, you’ll get the monthly list of forecasts, implications, as well as access to this bonus section covering provocative data (and its implications, start-ups I am seeing, and additional raw observations that I think are relevant.
+Paid subscriptions will help cover the cost of an editor (and provide a full-fledged experience participating in the creator economy).
+Proceeds are donated annually to the Museum of Modern Art and Coop Careers, where I sit on the boards, among other non-profits I support.

 About The Writer

 You can find my formal bio at scottbelsky.com.
-I’ve spanned the gamut as a founder/ceo, product designer, author, executive and chief product officer, chief strategy officer and design/emerging product leader, and advisor and early-stage investor to some world-changing startups.
-The common thread across these experiences and my personal life is a love for design, ideas born from frustration, and an obsession with both product experiences and execution.
-These experiences have yielded a lot of juxtaposition, a network of thought partners, and a lot of lessons learned the hard way…all of which you can expect to impact this “Implications” project:
+I’ve spanned the gamut as a founder/ceo, helping lead an independent hollywood studio, product designer, author, executive and chief product officer, chief strategy officer, and advisor and early-stage investor to some world-changing startups.
+The common thread across these experiences and my personal life is a love for design, ideas born from frustration, a passion for refining ideas, and an obsession with both product experiences and execution.
+These experiences have yielded a lot of juxtaposition, a network of thought partners, and a lot of lessons learned the hard way…all of which you can expect to impact this “Implications” project.

 Join Us